 CXFS supports guaranteed-rate I/O (GRIO) version 2 clients on all platforms, and GRIO servers on server-capable administration nodes.
 However, GRIO is disabled by default on server-capable administration nodes and Linux client-only nodes.
-See "GRIO on Linux" on page 51.
+See "GRIO on Linux" on page 52.

-Note: GRIO application reservations are functional only for Windows 32-bit nodes; they are not functional on any other nodes (Mac OS X, Windows 64-bit, or Linux, including Linux server-capable administration nodes).
+Note: GRIO application reservations are functional for Windows and Linux nodes; they are not functional on Mac OS X nodes.